jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - switch mode for devices before we start doing protection/automation?
 - Check if auto close still works with pushbuttons locked?
 	- I think it works, but didn't deliberately test.
 Bob mentioned a previous problem where the unlatch close with PB lock was blocking auto close
+- 300 cycles event report length was requested, but longest available is 180 cycles